-Do you want to understand and analyze international relations today in terms of diplomacy, development and environmental sustainability?
+Do you want to understand and analyse international relations today in term of diplomacy, development and environmental sustainability?
 This program provides the opportunity to adapt to the new global reality.

 What will you learn?

 The program is of 2-year duration.
-The first year consists mostly of compulsory courses and some elective courses.
-In the third semester, students are strongly encouraged to take a semester on exchange or to do an internship.
-Alternatively, elective courses can be taken at NMBU or other educational institutions.
-The master thesis of 30 ECTs is written in the fourth and final semester.
+The first year comprises compulsory courses including an introductory course, theory and method courses, and elective courses.
+In the third semester, students are encouraged to take a semester on exchange or to do an internship.
+Students can choose elective courses offered in the IR program, but also more broadly at NMBU.
+The master thesis of 30 ECTS is written in the fourth and final semester.
 Students attending the program typically represent around 20 nations from all continents, each year.

 A Bachelor degree or equivalent in a relevant field with a GPA of minimum 'C' is required to be eligible for application to the program.
 A bachelor degree in political science, development studies, the social sciences, theology, humanities, strategic studies, or law.
 The bachelor must contain an introductory course in methods for social sciences, or other equivalent.
 Applicants must meet the requirement for English language proficiency, and include a 1-page (A4) motivation letter.

 - Now dedicated to international news, based on the knowledge I gained while studying my MSc in International Relations - Stian Eisenträger, Journalist in 'Politics and Society' section of national newspaper Verdens Gang (VG).